Skip to content

 Best Things To Do In New Delhi!

-The magnificent Rajpath Road connects India Gate, located in the east, with the government district in the west.
+The magnificent Rajpath Road connects India Gate, located east, with the government district in the west.
 The Rashtrapati Bhavan presidential residence is located there.
 Built between 1921 and 1929, it covers 130 hectares.
 The building, built for the ruler of the time, has 340 rooms.

 Humayun’s Tomb